Ninja-Squad/springmockk/README.md

 ## Versions compatibility

+ - Version 4.x of SpringMockK: compatible with Spring Boot 3.x, Java 17+
- - Version 3.x of SpringMockK: compatible with Spring Boot 2.4.x, 2.5.x and 2.6.x
+ - Version 3.x of SpringMockK: compatible with Spring Boot 2.4.x, 2.5.x and 2.6.x, Java 8+
- - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x and 2.3.x
+ - Version 2.x of SpringMockK: compatible with Spring Boot 2.2.x and 2.3.x, Java 8+
- - Version 1.x of SpringMockK: compatible with Spring Boot 2.1.x
+ - Version 1.x of SpringMockK: compatible with Spring Boot 2.1.x, Java 8+

 ## How to build